cloudui/cuda-triton/README.md

-# Triton GPU Kernels
+# Triton + CUDA GPU Kernels

-Custom Triton kernels for core transformer operations — from elementwise activations to FlashAttention-2 and quantized matmul — with PyTorch reference implementations and benchmarks.
+Custom Triton and CUDA kernels for core transformer operations — from elementwise activations to FlashAttention-2 and quantized matmul — with PyTorch reference implementations and benchmarks.
 Built from scratch to understand GPU kernel programming, memory-aware algorithm design, and tensor core utilization.

 ## Kernels